This country might be small, but there are a few things to know about getting around to your favorite spots.

 Ready to come live in Europe for a semester?

 Come volunteer with ILP!
-Volunteers in Europe (including Montenegro) will be teaching English part time, with free weekends and vacation days to hop over to places like Croatia or the beaches in Albania.
+Volunteers in Europe (including Montenegro) will be teaching English part time, with free weekends and vacation days to hop over to nearby countries like Croatia and Bosnia.
 We’re now accepting applications for college-aged volunteers looking to make a difference and spend time traveling all over Europe.